An outdoor barbecue grill with meat and vegetables cooking on it

 Regularly check the condition of the trampoline.
 Make sure there are no holes or a bent frame, springs are intact and securely attached at both ends, and leg braces are securely locked.

-Read more about trampoline safety on the Product Safety Australia website.
+Read more about trampoline safety (external site) (external site) (external site) (external site) (external site) on the Product Safety Australia website.

 Christmas toys

-In the lead up to Christmas it’s a good idea to check that the gifts you are giving haven’t been recalled or banned.
+Check the gifts you receive or plan to give haven’t been recalled or banned.
 Check that gifts for little ones are age appropriate and don’t pose choking hazards.

 Be sure to read any warning labels and follow all safety instructions.

-For products that are powered by button batteries, make sure the battery compartment is secured – e.g. screwed in – so the batteries aren’t easily accessible to young children.
+For products that are powered by button or coin batteries, make sure the battery compartment is secured – e.g. screwed in – so the batteries aren’t easily accessible to young children.

-If swallowed or inserted into body parts such as ears and noses, button batteries can become stuck and burn through soft tissue in just two hours.
+If swallowed or inserted into body parts such as ears or the nose, button and coin batteries can become stuck and burn through soft tissue in just two hours.

 If you suspect a child has swallowed a button battery, immediately call the Poisons Information Centre on 13 11 26.
 If the child is having any difficulty breathing, contact 000.